A Seminar Series for Professionals

-Co-Sponsored by Pennsylvania Society for Clinical Social Workers (PSCSW)
+Co-Sponsored by the Pennsylvania Society for Clinical Social Work (PSCSW)

-Presenter: Patricia Rich, LCSW, CST, Certified IFS Therapist
+Presenter: Patricia Rich, LCSW, CST-S, Certified IFS Therapist and Approved Consultant, AASECT Certified Sex Therapist and Supervisor

 Both simple and sophisticated, IFS is best taught through a combination of didactic and experiential approaches.
-While the full training is offered by the Center for Self Leadership (and hopefully there will be a Philadelphia training in the not-too distant future), many therapists find that the basic concepts and techniques can inform their work.
+While the full training is offered by the IFS Institute, many therapists find that the basic concepts and techniques can inform their work.
 This type of introduction can also help participants to determine if they would like to commit to further training.

 Session #1: Introduction to the Inner Parts of a Person